xvik/dropwizard-guicey/src/doc/docs/concepts.md

 !!! summary
     With classpath scan you dont need to do anything to install extension and in manual mode you only need to specify extension classes.

+!!! tip
+    Most installer implementations are very simple, so you can easily understand how it works.

 ### Custom extensions